Skip to content

 Charlie Castro

-Charlie is a sophomore music theatre major at Elon University.
+Charles "Charlie" Castro is a junior musical theatre major at Elon University.
 He is a Miami, Florida native.
-He is overjoyed to be in his second mainstage at Elon University as part of The Bridges of Madison County ensemble.
-Some of his past favorite roles include Hot Blades Harry in Urinetown, Harry Houdini in Side Show, & Javert in Les Miserables.
-He wants to thank his family & friends for all of their constant support in all of his artistic endeavors.
-He is incredibly grateful to be doing what he loves most.
+Some of his past favorite roles include Javert in Les Miserables, Harry Houdini in Side Show, Hot Blades Harry in Urinetown, and Jimmy Winter in Nice Work If You Can Get It.
+He wants to thank his family for their constant support in all of his artistic endeavors.
+A Chorus Line is a dream show come true for Charlie.
+He hopes you enjoy our singular sensation!

 Graham Cole